KodoPengin/GameIndustry-hosts-Template/README.md

 # Readme
 Business analytics, spyware, tracking cookies in games and clients and thus partly self-legitimized data theft are often wide accepted these days.

-This unique hosts offer enhanced privacy to protect users from tracking, spyware, malware, advertising and redirections in games, on websites and in regulary programs.
+This unique hosts offer an enhanced privacy to protect users from tracking, spyware, malware, advertising and redirections in games, on websites and in regulary programs.

 # Host versions
 - Main Template: software, websites, drivers, technology companys, gaming clients, games and more
-- Gaming Mini-Template: Blocked most common game analytics, spyware and advertising services in PC games
+- Gaming Mini-Template: Blocked most common game analytics, spyware and advertising services in PC games.
+Nothing else
-- Gaming Full-Template: Blocked telmetry, game analytics, spyware and unnecessary connections for Gaming Clients and Games on and for several platforms.
+- Gaming Full-Template: Blocked telemetry, game analytics, spyware and unnecessary connections for Gaming Clients and Games on and for several platforms.
 - Android Mini-Template: Blocked most common game analytics, spyware and advertising services in Android games and software
-- Android Full-Template: Blocked telmetry, game analytics, spyware and unnecessary connections for several Android products, product related without exception
+- Android Full-Template: Blocked telemetry, game analytics, spyware and unnecessary connections for several Android products.
+Product related without exception

 # Special features:
 - Entries for over 1300 games
+- Over 25000 lines
 - Entries for Software, websites and IOT
 - Modular design
 - All entries are categorized by Product names, Publisher & company name